oliverkrakora/TUFlix/README.md

 ---

-⚡️ Swift: x.x 📱 iOS 11.0 🌎 [API Docs](http://linktoswaggerdocs)
+⚡️ Swift: 5.0📱 iOS 11.0

 ---

-Project description in 1-5 sentences.

-[Screenshots]

-## Structure

-TODO

-## Documentation

-Where do I find API docs, wireframes, etc.?

-## Bitrise

-Is Bitrise CI setup?
+An app to watch your lectures from TU Vienna on the go.